West Ukrainian People's Republic: Barthelemy Line

 The Polish side accepted this solution, but the Ukrainian delegation insisted on the 'San line'.
 As a result of the Ukrainian disapproval, the Entente delegation made another attempt at mediation.
 This was carried out by the Inter-allied Commission for Poland subcommittee set up on 15 February 1919 and headed by Joseph Noulens.
 The sub-commission consisted of General Joseph Barthelemy (France) as chairman, Colonel Adrian Carton de Wiart (UK), Dr Robert Howard Lord (United States) and Major Giovanni Stabile (Italy).
 The subcommittee presented a draft truce convention on 15 February 1919.
 The truce, along the Barthelemy Line, was to be purely military and not affect the decisions of the Paris Peace Conference in any way.
 An integral part of the convention was to be a supplementary treaty concerning the Boryslav-Drohobychian Oil Basin.
 It was to remain on the Polish side of the truce line under the management of an international commission, with 50% of oil production to be transferred to the Ukrainian side.
-Poland and WUNR were only to be able to record the volume of production and pay for oil supplies.
+Poland and ZUNR were only to be able to record the volume of production and pay for oil supplies.
 The project secured Entente interests in the oil basin and was the first step towards its neutralisation.
 At the time of the proposal, the territory of the basin was under the control of the Ukrainian Galician Army.
 For the West Ukrainian government, the terms of the Armistice Convention were unfavourable; however, they offered a chance to compromise with Poland and obtain international recognition of the Ukrainian state by the Entente.

 The commission succeeded in getting the armistice treaty signed on 24 February 1919, and presented its proposals to the parties on 28 February, which was rejected by the West Ukrainian side.
 As a result of the failure to agree on the demarcation line, Polish-Ukrainian hostilities resumed on 2 March.